 In an airtight container in the refrigerator.
 When stored like this, they should last at least 5 days, if not longer!

 Ready to bake your own?
-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+And when you do, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
 (That guarantees I’ll see your picture! 🙂 ) I’d love to see your ultimate healthy apple muffins!

 The Ultimate Healthy Apple Muffins